devgranlund/package-viewer/README.md

 You need to have git and vagrant installed on your host machine.
 Host machine should not use 8080 port for something else at the seme time.
-Program has been tested with VirtualBox provider.
-It should work with others as well, but this is not tested.
+Program has been tested with VirtualBox provider, not sure if used box will work with any other provider.

 You can use the API from your browser.